How to Make a Song with Suno

 How to Make a Song: What Does It Mean to Make a Song with AI

 Suno has the fastest answer to how to make a song.
-It simply lets you describe any song you want—genre, mood, lyrics or no lyrics—and it creatres a full track with instrumentation and vocals (if selected).
+It simply lets you describe any song you want (genre, mood, lyrics or no lyrics) and it creates a full track with instrumentation and vocals (if selected).
 This is a view of the synthwave track it created with my natural-language prompt (as in, I didn’t specify BPM or such):

-Suno works best when you guide it with section tags or structure cues in your prompt.
-For example, you can tag [Verse], [Chorus], [Bridge] to help it understand your song flow.
+Suno works best when you guide it with structure tags such as [Verse], [Chorus], and [Bridge].
 That makes the final result closer to your creative vision.

 Why Use AI to Create Songs?